This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Increasing Stitches for The Hand

-- Place markers to track increases.
+- Use markers to track increases.

-- Spread stitches evenly for balance.
+- Space stitches evenly for balanced knit fabric.

-- Follow your mitten pattern’s increase instructions.
+- Follow your mitten knitting guide closely.

 Working Even Rows